 The problem is that we’ve classified all saturated fat as bad fat.

 Yes, there are different types of saturated fatty acids.
-Two, in fact, and while one type isn’t a great dietary option for anyone, a growing body of evidence supports that the other type is essential for all.†
+While one type isn’t a great dietary option for anyone, a growing body of evidence supports that the other type is essential for all.†

-Here’s a closer look at the two different types of saturated fatty acids.
+Here’s a closer look at the two types of saturated fatty acids.

 - Balanced immunity